-12.1.
-FightMND reserves the right to change the Terms and Conditions of Clinical Trial Grants at any time.
-If this occurs during the lifetime of a Clinical Trial Grant, the revised Terms and Conditions may be applied in place of those issued at the commencement of the Grant.

-12.2.
-Successful applicants will be given at least 8 weeks' notice of any change to conditions of the Clinical Trial Grant.
+- 12.1.
+FightMND reserves the right to change the Terms and Conditions of FightMND Grants at any time.
+If this occurs during the lifetime of a Grant, the revised Terms and Conditions may be applied in place of those issued at the commencement of the Grant. - 12.2.
+Successful applicants will be given at least 8 weeks' notice of any change to conditions of the Grant.

-13. Early Termination of an Awarded Clinical Trial Grant
+13. Early Termination of an Awarded FightMND Grant

-13.1.
-FightMND reserves the right to terminate an awarded Clinical Trial Grant at any time.
-Circumstances which might lead to termination include:

-- Any breach in the Terms and Conditions under which the Grant was awarded; - If the Clinical Trial Grant has not started within three months of the agreed start date;

-- The work is diverging markedly from the original approved Trial.
-The Clinical Trial Grant Primary Investigator or an approved representative of the Administering/Sponsoring Institution must inform FightMND immediately when they are aware of a change of direction (see Terms and Conditions 11.2).
+- 13.1.
+FightMND reserves the right to terminate an awarded Grant at any time.
+Circumstances which might lead to termination include: - Any breach in the Terms and Conditions under which the Grant was awarded; - If the project has not started within three months of the agreed start date; - The work is diverging markedly from the original approved Trial.
+The Grant Primary Investigator or an approved representative of the Administering/ Sponsoring Institution must inform FightMND immediately when they are aware of a change of direction (see Terms and Conditions 11.2).
 There may, however, be circumstances in which the change is acceptable on scientific grounds; - Failure to submit adequate progress reports, achieve milestones or serious and unresolvable problems identified by a site visit; and/or - Work has ceased on the Trial/Grant, or the Primary Investigator has ceased to be actively involved in the project.
-FightMND must be informed immediately if this situation arises (see terms and conditions 11.2).
+FightMND must be informed immediately if this situation arises (see Terms and Conditions 11.2).

-FightMND will endeavour to give 60 days prior notice before termination of an awarded Clinical Trial Grant.
+FightMND will endeavour to give 60 days prior notice before termination of an awarded Grant.

 13.2.
-If a Clinical Trial Grant is terminated, FightMND will meet costs properly and necessarily incurred under the grant agreement up to the termination date.
-However, payments will not, in aggregate, exceed the amount of the Clinical Trial Grant remaining to be paid at the time of its termination.
+If a Grant is terminated, FightMND will meet costs properly and necessarily incurred under the Grant Agreement up to the termination date.
+However, payments will not, in aggregate, exceed the amount of the Grant remaining to be paid at the time of its termination.